Prize Giving 2018 - Julia Rey Tapia

 Everything that I learned.
 My lecturer Boyd Stewart and Learning and Development Tutor (LDT) Tracey Livingstone have been a really important part of my journey through college.
 As well as the friends that I made while I was here.

-My main challenge was coming to another country, with other language and culture and being able to work, study and gain good marks.
+My main challenge was coming to another country, with another language and culture and being able to work, study and gain good marks.

 I’m not going on to further study right now – maybe in the future.
 Right now, I want to spend some time working and gaining experience.
 Also, I would like to travel and learn more about food in other countries.